Havisham

 Publisher Description

-Before she became the immortal and haunting Miss Havisham of Great Expectations, she was Catherine, a young woman with all of her dreams ahead of her.
-Spry, imperious, she is the daughter of a wealthy brewer.
-But she is never far from the smell of hops and the arresting letters on the brewhouse wall—HAVISHAM—a reminder of all she owes to the family name and the family business.
+Before she became the iconic Miss Havisham of Great Expectations, she was Catherine, a young woman with a promising future.
+The spirited daughter of a wealthy brewer, Catherine is never far from the smell of hops and the arresting letters on the brewhouse wall—HAVISHAM—a reminder of her family name and business.

-Sent by her father to stay with the Chadwycks, Catherine discovers elegant pastimes to remove the taint of her family's new money.
-But for all her growing sophistication, Catherine is anything but worldly, and when a charismatic stranger pays her attention, everything—her heart, her future, the very Havisham name—is vulnerable.
+Sent by her father to stay with the Chadwycks, Catherine discovers elegant pastimes to elevate her family's new money status.
+But despite her growing sophistication, Catherine remains naive, and when a charismatic stranger pays her attention, everything—her heart, her future, the very Havisham name—is at risk.

 PUBLISHERS WEEKLY